 If you have full insurance, meaning comprehensive and collision coverage, your insurance company guides you through the process after you file a stolen vehicle report with the police.
 Full insurance coverage reimburses you for car theft.
 Insurers don’t like it when you make a theft easy by leaving your keys in the ignition and the car running, for example, but usually provide compensation.
-Read your policy carefully for language that might exclude coverage.
+Be sure to read your policy carefully for language that might exclude coverage.

-Basic car insurance might cover personal injury protection, liability insurance if you injure another motorist and damage you cause to another car or property.
+Basic car insurance might cover personal injury protection and includes liability insurance if you injure another motorist or damage another car or property.
 State laws vary on required insurance, but you won’t have coverage for theft if you don’t take comprehensive and collision coverage.
 Full insurance covers you if your car gets stolen or receives damage from the theft.
-Comprehensive and collision insurance costs more, but saves you in the long run even if it’s just for peace of mind.
+Comprehensive and collision insurance costs more, but saves you in the long run, even if it’s just for peace of mind.

 Information for Police